MadBomber/aia/README.md

 You will also need to establish a directory in your file system where your prompt text files, last used parameters and usage log files are kept.

-Setup a system environment variable named "PROMPTS_DIR" that points to your prompts directory.
+Setup a system environment variable named "AIA_PROMPTS_DIR" that points to your prompts directory.
 The default is in your HOME directory named ".prompts_dir"

-You will also need to source the completion script.
+You may also want to install the completion script for your shell.
+To get a copy of the completion script do:

-TODO: May want to add a `setup` function to the command-line options that will create the directory, and do something with the completion function.
+`aia --completion bash`

-TODO: don't forget to mention have access token (API keys) setup as envars for the various backend services like OpenAI... if they are still in business.
+`fish` and `zsh` are also available.

 ## Usage